ChristianRussell-ship-it/Individual-Project/proposal.md

 # 1. The Big Idea

-Crime News/Data detection

-Main idea is to use real-time incident-level crime data to help people understand the safety risks in their local area.
-Important crime and safety signals are often scattered across police logs, public dashboards, and news sites.
-A typical resident might have a hard time to manually track these sources, and risk patterns are often missed.
-Since they have different times and locations.
-This will hopefully result in a clear snapshot of what is happening around them.
+My project is a full Flask web application called Hate Crime Trends Explorer.
+It allows users to:
+- Select a U.S. state
+- Enter a start year and end year
+- Choose a graph type (state trend vs. state vs. U.S.)
+- View a summary of hate-crime trends over time

+The application pulls real data from the FBI Crime Data Explorer API, processes it, and presents it through a clean, user-friendly interface.
+The purpose of this project is to pull data from the FBI's data source to create meaningful graphs about public safety and historical changes in hate-crime activity from each state.

 My MVP:
-- Make authenticated API requests to CrimeoMeter using x-api-key.
-- Pull all crime incidents for a chosen neighborhood (based on lat/lon + radius).
+A functioning Flask web application to pull all crime incidents for a chosen state
-Categorize crimes into:
--   Property
--   Violent
--   Drug-related
--   incident date/time
--   crime type (e.g., Motor Vehicle Theft)
--   offense category (Property, Person, Society)
--   detailed narrative
--   lat/long coordinates
+- Graph
+- Pulls data from FBI reports
+- Has a start and end year
+- Add real U.S. national averages to “State vs U.S.” charts

 Stretch Goals:
-- Develop a Neighborhood Risk Score (0–100 scale) based on incident type, frequency, and severity.
+- Develop a Risk Score (0–100 scale) based on incident type, frequency, and severity.
 - Add visualizations (bar charts, line charts, or maps).
-- Build a small web interface (Flask or Streamlit) to display live risk summaries.
+-
-- Detect crime spikes (e.g., “vehicle thefts up 30% this week”) and flag anomalies.
+- Detect crime spikes and flag anomalies.

 # 2. Learning Objectives:
 - Gain proficiency working with real APIs (authentication, parameters, rate limits).